Unity in Christ Magazine

 The need to work at home was for many folks strange and different.
 As a freelance graphics designer it wasn't anything new for me.
 Wearing masks, social distancing, standing in lines to go grocery shopping, not being able to buy toilet paper- that was all new.
 I spent a lot of time on Facetime connecting with family and friends to reassure one another that we were ok, reading, and watching movies on Netflix, Hulu, and HBO Max.
 One book, The Good Life: What Jesus Teaches about Finding True Happiness, that I read on my Kindle in June is by Derwin Gray, the founding and lead pastor of Transformation Church, a multiethnic, multigenerational, mission-shaped community in Indian Land, South Carolina.
 See the article below from the Jan 2011 edition of Unity in Christ Magazine.
 The message in his book is timeless and so very applicable in these dark and turbulent times is something that every Christian (and non Christians) in today's society need to hear.
 It is an encouragement and foundation for living a life devoted to others rather than self.
 This rings especially true in a world where our country seems to be on a fast train to self-destruction with our narcissistic president.
 Do yourself a favor and carve out a little time each day to let the chapters of this book soak in.

-I mentioned the book over the summer during the height of the Black Lives Matter protests to one of my clients.
-Interestingly he had read reviews about it, but hadn't purchased it to actually read.
+I mentioned the book over the summer during the height of the Black Lives Matter protests to one of my clients, M. Interestingly he had read reviews about it, but hadn't purchased it to actually read.
 We then moved onto business.
 He had just hired an SEO firm who would help with his search engine optimization NYC area as well as setting up two ad campaigns, one of Facebook and another on Pinterest.
 He wanted me to get in touch with the company, SEO ZEN NYC to find out what graphics they would need.
 I checked out their website to learn a bit more about this SEO company before making my call.
 As of this fall, my client now has a number of social media ads running which has resulted in more awareness of his brand and most importantly sales.
-He is donating some of his proceeds to the Food Bank For New York City.
+M is donating some of his proceeds to the Food Bank For New York City.
 Right on.
 Giving back to our local community - my client is a good person.

 It Ain’t Nice!